145 E. 3rd Ave (@South San Mateo dr.)

 2 Kinds of Dipping Sauce – Gomadare and Ponzu

-Original Shabuway Kobe Style Beef Shabu Shabu ($13.99 regular size) with Meyer Prime Angus Beef (Top 2% Angus Beef from Meyer Ranch) comes with noodles, tofu, nappa cabbage, mushrooms, carrots, thinly sliced beef, rice, and 2 dipping sauces.
-The meat is delicious, has some angus taste, and comes in surprisingly good quantity.
+Shabuway Angus Beef Shabu Shabu ($16.49 regular size) with comes with tofu, nappa cabbage, mushrooms, carrots, thinly sliced beef, rice, and 2 dipping sauces.
+The meat is good, has some angus taste, and comes in surprisingly good quantity.
 You can order extra meat if desired.
 You can choose from regular Seaweed broth, Spicy Miso broth, or half/half.

-American Kobe Style ($14.99 regular, $17.99 large) has beautiful marbling and but lacked the Angus-like after taste of the Original.
+American Kobe Style has beautiful marbling and but lacked the Angus-like after taste of the Original.

 You can also get lean beef, but it simply doesn’t taste as good.
 Get it only if you are on a diet.